How to Deep Clean Your Bedroom Fast (With a Checklist You’ll Actually Use)

 Hi friends!

 Messy bedroom?
-Happens to the best of us.
-Your bedroom sets your cortisol for the day.
-Make it calm in twenty.
-You do not need an hour.
-You need a plan.
+Yeah, that energy follows you all day.
+You don’t need an hour.
 Set a 20-minute timer, blast the lights, crack the window, and move in this order.
-Use the printable checklist so you stop decision fatigue and actually finish.
 Calm room, calm cortisol, better morning.

 The 20-Minute Cleaning Sesh

-Tip: Set a recurring 20 minute ‘Room Reset’ reminder on your phone for weeknights.
+Tip: Set a recurring 20-minute ‘Room Reset’ reminder on your phone a few nights a week.

 The Big To-Do: For When 20 Minutes Just Isn’t Enough…